Zac Posen Refuses To Design Clothes For Melania And Ivanka Trump

 Melania Trump actually wears clothing she buys off the rack instead of working directly with a designer.
 Candidates in the past like Hillary Clinton partnered with Ralph Lauren for several looks during the course of her campaign.

-Joseph Altuzarra, who has previously dressed Melania Trump, told the New York Times that designers are assuming that major players within the Trump administration “will have a different relationship to clothes” than fashion has come to expect from the White House.
+Joseph Altuzarra, who has previously dressed Melania Trump told the New York Times that designers are assuming that major players within the Trump administration “will have a different relationship to clothes” than fashion has come to expect from the White House.

 [Featured Image by Kris Connor/Getty Images]